estevanmaito/tailwindcss-multi-theme/README.md

 ### Using inside CSS with `@apply`

-If you're more into writing some CSS using `@apply`, you could try this:
+If you're more into writing some CSS using `@apply`, you could try the code below.
+Note that it needs nesting support, and you can find more about it [in the official docs](https://tailwindcss.com/docs/using-with-preprocessors/#nesting).

 ```css
 input {